Investing in Fixed Deposits: The Safe and Reliable Way

 what-is-the-risk-factor-of-investing-in-fixed-deposit-.webp

 FDs are financial instruments offered by banks and other financial institutions that allow investors to deposit a certain amount of money for a fixed period at a predetermined rate of interest.
-Considered to be a low-risk investment option, FDs offer a fixed return that is typically higher than the interest rate on a savings account.
+Considered to be a low-risk investment option, FDs offer a fixed return that is typically better than the interest rate on a savings account.

 3 Main Factors to Consider While Investing in Fixed Deposit